-- A comprehensive bus network, better connecting people to places across all parts of the region and beyond. - Buses are part of a fully integrated and planned transport system. - A more affordable network, with simplified fares and capping across the network - Transitioning to new, low emission vehicles, providing all the benefits of modern bus travel - A more understandable bus network, services and fares, with clear information and easy ticketing.
+- A comprehensive bus network, better connecting people to places across all parts of the region and beyond. - Buses are part of a fully integrated and planned transport system. - A more affordable network, with simplified fares and capping across the network - A Ttransitioning to new, low emission vehicles, providing all the benefits of modern bus travel - A more understandable bus network, services and fares, with clear information at all stages of a journeys and easy ticketing.

-- Faster and more reliable journeys by bus, delivered with more, effective bus priority measures. - High quality passenger waiting facilities. - Good quality services with high levels of satisfaction amongst customers. - A doubling of bus passengers (based on 2019/20 levels) by 2030. - Less traffic and congestion by attracting car users to buses. - Better bus infrastructure, including bus shelters and wider real time information coverage
+- Faster and more reliable punctual journeys by bus, delivered with more, effective bus priority measures. - High quality passenger waiting facilities. - Good quality services with high levels of satisfaction amongst customers. - A doubling of bus passengers (based on 2019/20 levels) by 2030. - Less traffic and congestion by attracting car users to buses. - Better bus infrastructure, including bus shelters and wider widespread real time information coverage

-Achieving these outcomes will rely on the delivery of a programme of interventions across the Cambridgeshire and Peterborough geography.
+Achieving these outcomes will rely on the delivery of a programme of evidence-based interventions across the Cambridgeshire and Peterborough geography.
 Bold decisions, with appropriate levels of funding, will be needed, backed by a steady, consistent and determined approach to delivering a better bus network for all.